DivleenSR/Covid19_EDA/README.md

 ## Files

-- `COVID19_dataset.csv`: The COVID-19 dataset used for the analysis.
+- `Dataset`: The COVID-19 dataset used for the analysis.
-- `COVID19_and_Life_Factors_Analysis.ipynb`: Jupyter Notebook containing the analysis process.
+- `covid19 data analysis notebook (1).ipynb`: Jupyter Notebook containing the analysis process.
 - `README.md`: This file providing an overview of the project.

 ## Instructions